UPDATED July 31, 2020

 Temple Bar - available first-come, first-served

-Nevada - These campgrounds will open June 13
+Nevada - These campgrounds are open

 Boulder Beach - available first-come, first-served

 Echo Bay - available first-come, first-served

 Cottonwood Cove - available first-come, first-served

 The following RV parks are open.

 Lake Mead RV Village - Check availability and make reservations online

 Callville Bay RV Park - Check availability and make reservations online